Rrahman Hallaçi

-Rrahman Hallaçi (born 12 November 1983) is an Albanian professional football coach and former player who is the current manager of Kukësi.
+Rrahman Hallaçi (born 12 November 1983) is an Albanian professional football coach and former player.

 Club career

 Partizani Tirana

 Hallaçi started his professional career with Partizani Tirana in 2002.
 He won his first career silverware on 19 May 2004, the Albanian Cup, after the team won 0–2 against Tirana to clinch the cup for a record 15th time.
 His second trophy came later that year, where Partizani won again against Tirana to win the Albanian Supercup.

 He left the club after eight years in the winter of 2008 after falling out with president Albert Xhani due to unpaid wages.

 Elbasani

 On 9 January 2009, Hallaçi completed a transfer to fellow top flight side Elbasani by signing a contract until the end of the season.
 He made 15 league appearances and two cup appearances for a total of 17 appearances; as Elbasani was relegated to Albanian First Division and was eliminated in the quarter-finals of Albanian Cup.